the-markup/investigation-isp/README.md

 # How We Uncovered Disparities in Internet Service Offers

-This repository contains code to reproduce the findings featured in our investigation "[Dollars to Megabits: You May Be Paying 400 Times as Much as your Neighbor for Internet](https://themarkup.org/still-loading)" from the series [Still Loading](https://themarkup.org/still-loading).
+This repository contains code to reproduce the findings of our investigation "[Dollars to Megabits: You May Be Paying 400 Times as Much as your Neighbor for Internet](https://themarkup.org/still-loading)" from the series [Still Loading](https://themarkup.org/still-loading).

 Our methodology is described in detail in "[How We Uncovered Disparities in Internet Deals Offered to Disadvantaged Communities](https://themarkup.org/still-loading)".